 The S-curves for the other four technologies in the figure look similar, but do not reach an adoption share of "one" in the fifty years-window plotted in the figure (it remains to be seen whether the S-curve for armed UAVs will do so).
-One reason is surely that rifles, on a per unit basis, are much cheaper than artillery, tanks, and fighter aircraft.
-Some countries, especially small ones, have for that reason chosen not to adopt them, relying instead on foreign allies or geographical remoteness to provide security.
+One reason is probably that rifles, on a per unit basis, are much cheaper than artillery, tanks, and fighter aircraft.
+Some countries, especially small ones, have for that reason chosen not to adopt them, relying instead on alliances or geographical remoteness for security.

 Another common approach to studying technology diffusion is by the means of adoption lags (see, e.g., the survey in Comin and Mestieri 2014).
 An adoption lag is the time between a technology is first adopted anywhere until it is adopted by a given user.
 France was, for example, the first country to adopt recoilless artillery in the shape of the Canon de 75 modèle 1897, adopted one year later, in 1898.
-Germany adopted recoil-less artillery in 1904 (Krupp 7.5 cm model 1903), so the adoption lag for Germany in this case is 1904 - 1898 = 6 years.
+Germany adopted recoil-less artillery in 1904 (Krupp 7.5 cm model 1903), so the

-$^{^{20}}$ The economic foundations for why technology diffusion typically is well described by S-curves were famously identified by the economist Zvi Griliches (1957) in the context of hybrid maize.
+20The economic foundations for why technology diffusion typically is well described by S-curves were identified by the economist Zvi Griliches (1957) in the context of hybrid maize.